Salima Mukansanga: Career

-In 2022, Mukansanga became the first woman to referee at the African Cup of Nations, leading out an all-woman officiating team of Fatiha Jermoumi (Morocco), Carine Atemzabong (Cameroon), and Bouchra Karboubi (Morocco) as the VAR.
+In 2022, Mukansanga became the first woman to referee at the African Cup of Nations, leading an all-woman officiating team of Fatiha Jermoumi (Morocco), Carine Atemzabong (Cameroon), and Bouchra Karboubi (Morocco) as the VAR.
 She has officiated at the Olympics, FIFA Women's World Cup, Africa Women Cup of Nations and CAF Women's Champions League.
 In 2022 she was one of three women referees selected to officiate at the FIFA World Cup to be hosted in Qatar.
 Mukansanga became the first female African to officiate at the men's top football event on 22 November 2022.
 She was the fourth official when France, the defending champions, defeated Australia 4–1.
 She was recognized as one of the BBC 100 Women in December 2022.

 On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.